RPI-Analytics/Markdown-RPI/README.md

 ```
 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-(TBD put in example on the
+(TBD put in example on using equations)

 ## (2) Getting Started with Github for a Course Webpage